LA Rams make Sean McVay youngest head coach in NFL history

 Lane Kiffin was 31 years old when the Oakland Raiders hired him in January 2007.
 That hire didn’t go well, and McVay faces plenty of difficult work in his new job.

 The Rams’ offense has finished last in the NFL for two consecutive seasons.
-Quarterback Jared Goff was the No. 1 overall pick in last year’s draft, but he struggled in his half-season as their starter, while top running back Todd Gurley had a dismal second NFL season.
+Goff threw seven interceptions and five touchdown passes while getting sacked 26 times in his half-season as their starter, while top running back Todd Gurley had a dismal second NFL season behind the same struggling offensive line.

 McVay could be well-equipped for the job of tutoring Goff: In Cousins’ two seasons under McVay as the Redskins’ starting quarterback, he twice broke the venerable franchise’s records for yards passing and completions.
+Washington averaged 403 yards per game this season, while the Rams didn’t have a 400-yard offensive game all year long.

-Although McVay is a relative youngster, he comes from a football family.
-His grandfather, John, spent 21 seasons in the San Francisco 49ers’ front office as a top executive.
+Although McVay is a coaching youngster, he played receiver at Miami (Ohio), and he comes from a football family.
+His grandfather, John, spent 21 seasons in the San Francisco 49ers’ front office as a top executive involved in building several outstanding teams.

+McVay is widely expected to assemble a veteran staff around him.
+The Rams have repeatedly been linked to Wade Phillips, the respected defensive coordinator and former head coach.
+He is out of contract after the 69-year-old veteran led the Denver Broncos’ Super Bowl-winning unit last season.

+Phillips’ son, Wes, has been McVay’s tight ends coach in Washington.
+McVay held that job before becoming Gruden’s offensive coordinator in 2014.

 AP Pro Football Writer Howard Fendrich in Washington contributed to this report.